anthonyharrison/lib4sbom/README.md

 _validate_license_ indicates if license information is validated against the set of [SPDX license identifiers](https://spdx.org/licenses/).
 This option only applies for SPDX SBOMs as this is mandatory for CycloneDX SBOMs.

 _sbom_type_ indicates the type of SBOM to be generated.
-Valid options are spdx or cyclonedx
+Valid options are spdx or cyclonedx.
+Support for SPDX3 is currently experimental but can be enabled by setting the sbom_type to spdx3.

 _format_ indicates the format that the SBOM is to be generated in.
 Valid options are Tag, JSON or YAML.
 If an invalid format is specified, a default format of JSON will be assumed.
 If an unsupported format is specified for the type of SBOM (e.g. Tag or YAML for CycloneDX), a default